foxdonut/meiosis-examples/examples/tutorial/lessons/02-view-function-react.md

 1. Instead of passing a plain number to the `view` function, try passing in an object such as `{ label: "The Counter", value: 0 }` as the model.
 Change the `view` function so that it uses the model to produce the view.

+In the next lesson, we will learn how to let the user increment the counter by clicking on a button.
+The button will trigger code that adds 1 to the model and re-renders the view.

 When you are ready, continue on to [03 - Update Model](03-update-model-react.html).